themikejr/neo-mikepedia/Mikepedia/My-Reading-Workflow.md

 173 student begins by putting himself in hands of teacher
 ```

-In the **highlight note**, create a dated section and commit to reflecting on the passage for a few minutes.
+In the **Passage note**, create a dated section and commit to reflecting on the passage for a few minutes.
 Very often, new connections, ideas, and notes are born here.
-An example **Highlight Note**:
+An example:

 ```markdown
 up:: [The Spirit of Early Christian Thought]